rahularya3749/spacex-launch-sql-analysis/README.md

 - 🗃️ SQL query writing & filtering
 - 📊 Aggregations, sorting, and conditional grouping
-- 🧩 CASE WHEN logic for labeling and categorization
+- 🧩 `CASE WHEN` logic for labeling and categorization
 - 📆 Date parsing and filtering by time ranges
-- 📓 Jupyter Notebook integration for SQL workflows
+- 📓 Jupyter Notebook integration for SQL workflows using `%load_ext sql` and `%sql` magic
 - 🧹 Basic data cleaning and preprocessing with pandas
+- 🔗 SQL database setup with Python using `sqlite3` and pandas `.to_sql()` method for seamless transition from CSV to SQL

 ## 👤 Author